vicky-37/SQL-Projects/README.md

 - Compared averages and aggregates across different employee segments and criteria

-- Identified top and bottom performers on key metrics like satisfaction, attrition based on criteria
+- Identified top and bottom performers on key metrics like satisfaction, attrition based on criteria.

-- Used SQL techniques like JOINs, GROUP BY, HAVING, CASE statements for complex analysis
+- Used SQL techniques like JOINs, GROUP BY, HAVING, CASE statements for complex analysis.

-- Organized and presented findings in a clear format for consumption by leadership
+- Organized and presented findings in a clear format for consumption by leadership.

 ## Exploring Trends in Automotive Industry